 How long can a dog live with hip dysplasia?

 Canine hip dysplasia is a common hip problem in dogs.
-Unfortunately, there is no way to predict exactly how long a dog with hip dysplasia will live.
-Especially given the variety of breed lifespans there are.
+Unfortunately, there is no way to know just how long a dog with hip dysplasia will live.
+Especially with the different breed lifespans out there.

-In this article, we’ll look at the ways hip dysplasia can impact a dog’s life expectancy and quality of life.
+Here, we’ll look at how hip dysplasia can impact a dog’s lifespan and quality of life.

-We’ll also discuss the importance of health testing.
+We’ll also discuss the need for health testing.

-Do you suspect that your puppy has hip dysplasia?
+Do you think your puppy has hip dysplasia?
 How long can a dog live with hip dysplasia?